What is a thesis like?

 • Manage processes

-• Report your work both orally and in writing
+• Report your thesis both orally and in writing

 Your thesis helps you demonstrate your competence and shows that you can apply your knowledge and skills in practical expert tasks.